 Welcome to the Office of Financial Aid

-Choosing how to finance education will have an impact well beyond graduation, and is one of the most important decisions that students will make.
+One of the most important decisions that students make is choosing how to finance their education.
 Our goal is to ensure that applicants and students have the information, tools, and resources necessary to achieve lifelong educational and career success.

 We provide services, information, and counseling to assist students as they navigate their financial aid options in the areas of: